Middle Fork Salmon River in Idaho

 7.0

-Downstream of a nice camp is Trail Flat hot-springs on the left, in the cobble floodplain only slightly above river level.
+Downstream of a bench camp is Trail Flat hot-springs on the left, in the cobble floodplain only slightly above river level.

 7.1